Super-EvilTeam/Pneumonia-Detection-using-CNN/README.md

 Dataset used -: https://www.kaggle.com/datasets/paultimothymooney/chest-xray-pneumonia

-I further preprocessed to fit for training -: https://drive.google.com/file/d/1MwAhP9cQt-dEKviECKOnwk6VNbzGJ9-t/view?usp=share_link
+I further preprocessed dataset to fit for training -: https://drive.google.com/file/d/1MwAhP9cQt-dEKviECKOnwk6VNbzGJ9-t/view?usp=share_link

 You can train the model locally on your pc or on kaggle.